javascript-obfuscator/javascript-obfuscator/README.md

 ## :warning: Important
 #####Obfuscate only the code that belongs to you.

-It is not recommended to obfuscate vendor scripts and polyfills, since the obfuscated code is 25-30% slower and the files are significantly larger.
+It is not recommended to obfuscate vendor scripts and polyfills, since the obfuscated code is 15-80% slower (depends on options) and the files are significantly larger.

 ## Installation